magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.md

 ### void Call< A, B > {#void-call-a,-b-}

-A template method that queues an action with two payloads.
+A template method that queues an action with two payloads

 ```csharp
 public static void Call< A, B >(